• Mental Health

 Other Medications for Depression

-Some of the more common antidepressants that do not fit in the four medication classes above include:5
+Common antidepressants that don’t fit in the four medication classes above include:5

-• bupropion (Wellbutrin)*: an antidepressant that works on norepinephrine and dopamine receptors and is also prescribed for smoking cessation, ADHD, and for those concerned about weight gain as a side effect
+• Bupropion (Wellbutrin)*: Wellbutrin is an antidepressant that works on norepinephrine and dopamine receptors and is also prescribed for smoking cessation, ADHD, and for those concerned about weight gain as a side effect

-• trazodone*: an antidepressant that works by increasing serotonin, and is also often prescribed for insomnia
+• Trazodone*: Trazodone an antidepressant that works by increasing serotonin, and is also often prescribed for insomnia

-• mirtazepine (Remeron)*: an antidepressant that works to increase the amount of noradrenaline and serotonin in the brain
+• Mirtazapine (Remeron)*: Remeron (mirtazapine) is an antidepressant that works to increase the amount of noradrenaline and serotonin in the brain

-• nefazodone*: an antidepressant that works to increase the amount of serotonin in the brain
+• Nefazodone*: Nefazodone is an antidepressant that works to increase the amount of serotonin in the brain

-• dextromethorphan-bupropion (Auvelity)*: A brand new FDA-approved medication for treating depression in adults.
+• Auvelity (dextromethorphan-bupropion)*: Auvelity (dextromethorphan-bupropion) is a brand new FDA-approved medication for treating depression in adults.
 This drug is the first FDA-approved medication targeting NMDA receptors, possibly opening new avenues for treatment-resistant depression.

 Common Side Effects of Depression Medication

 While antidepressants can be incredibly helpful, it’s important to know the risks and side effects before starting a new medication.
-Talk to your doctor and prescriber about any concerns you may have before and during your medication use.
+Talk to your doctor and prescriber about any concerns you may have about antidepressant side effects.

 Antidepressants & Suicide Risk